andre-j3sus/vHive/remote-firecracker-snapshots-poc/README.md

 ## Setup

+### Prerequisites

+You will need the following to run this PoC:

+* A computer with a recent-enough version of Linux (4.14+), and KVM enabled
+   * This was tested using CloudLab profile [ntu-cloud/vhive-ubuntu24][https://www.cloudlab.us/p/ntu-cloud/vhive-ubuntu24] on `xl170` machines.
+* A recent installation of Docker CE (for building the root filesystem)
+* git
+* Go 1.21 or later

 Follow these steps to set up the environment for using remote firecracker-containerd snapshots with Stargz:

 1. Clone the vHive repository and checkout to the `remote-snapshots-stargz` branch: